pace-neutrons/Horace/documentation/add/13_Symmetry_operations_and_algorithms.md

 As transformations, used in `line_proj` are invertible, the inversion of formula (1) is used for transforming image coordinates into CC coordinate system and the projection, modified according to expressions (1)-(3) can be used for transforming symmetry related image areas.

-`transform_proj` method sets hidden `line_porj` property `sym_transf` with value of the symmetry transformation matrix $$\hat{R}_{sym}$$.
+`transform_proj` method of `Symop` sets hidden `line_porj` property `sym_transf` with value of the symmetry transformation matrix $$\hat{R}_{sym}$$.
 This modifies input projection into symmetry related projections, which describes symmetry related area of input image.
-For example, if you provide `SymopRotation([0,0,1],90)` for `cut` made in ranges presented at Fig.3, the algorithm will add to this rotation a `SymopIdentity` transformation and `transform_proj` will return two projections, where first is the original one, modified b and the second one would transform pixels from symmetry related area  into the main area (Fig.3)
+For example, if you provide `SymopRotation([0,0,1],90)` for `cut` made in ranges presented at Fig.3, the algorithm will add to this rotation a `SymopIdentity` transformation and `transform_proj` will return two projections, where first is the original one, and the second one would transform pixels from symmetry related area into the main area (Fig.3)

 <figure style="margin-bottom: 1.5em;">
   <img src="../diagrams/Cut_with_symop_rotation.png" alt="Cut with SymopRotation">
   <figcaption><em>
     Fig.3.
 Original and symmetry related area generated within <code>cut</code> using <code>transform_proj</code> method.
-These two areas will be added together.
+These two areas will be added together into the main area.
   </em></figcaption>
 </figure>

+The `cut` algorithm calculates image by using modified `line_proj` for transforming pixels from symmetry related areas in CC coordinates into the main image and binning data in the main image system of coordinates.
+After that, the pixels from symmetry related areas which fit main image are transformed into CC coordinates corresponding main image area using `Symop.transform_vec` method.

 You may provide cellarray of symmetry transformations to `cut`.
 If elements of this cellarray are build from array of transformations, `transform_proj` method would combine each element of the transformation together into `SymopGeneric` transformation.
-This transformation will generate appropriate projection and will be applied instead of original transformation array.
+This transformation will generate appropriate `line_proj` and is applied instead of original transformation array.